Summary: in this tutorial, you will learn how to use the Oracle FETCH

 Code language: SQL (Structured Query Language) (sql)

-clause sorts the products by stock quantity in descending order and the LIMIT
+clause sorts the products by stock quantity in descending order. - Then, the

-clause returns only the first 5 products with the highest stock quantity.
+clause returns the first 5 products with the highest stock quantity.

 Oracle Database does not have the LIMIT

 clause.
-However, since the 12c release, it provided a similar but more flexible clause named the row limiting clause.
+However, since the 12c release, it provided a similar but more flexible clause called the row limiting clause.

 By using the row-limiting clause, you can rewrite the query that uses the LIMIT